 Tutorial: Build your first Grepr pipeline

 This tutorial is an end-to-end example that shows you how Grepr dynamically reduces the volume of shipped logs without losing data.
-It does this by walking you through an example that integrates Grepr with Datadog, creates a Grepr pipeline that processes log data, and sends the resulting events to Datadog.
+It does this by walking you through an example that integrates Grepr with Datadog, creates a Grepr pipeline that processes log events forwarded from Datadog agents, and sends the resulting events to Datadog.

 In this tutorial, you:

-- Verify that you can directly send log events from your local environment to a Datadog host.
+- Verify that you can directly send log events from your local environment to Datadog.

 - Configure a Grepr integration with Datadog.

-- Configure a Grepr storage integration to store raw logs in an AWS S3 bucket.
+- Configure a Grepr storage integration to store raw logs in the Grepr data lake.

-- Create a Grepr pipeline that processes raw log data and sends the resulting processed events to Datadog.
+- Create a Grepr pipeline that processes raw logs and sends the resulting processed events to Datadog.

 - Use Docker to simulate multiple hosts sending log events to Grepr by running multiple Datadog agents in your local environment.